Drug Solubility Guide 2026: Essential Formulas & Charts

 Solubility Formulas

-• D = diffusion coefficient
+• D = Diffusion coefficient

-• Cs = saturation solubility
+• Cs = Drug solubility at the particle surface

 The Noyes-Whitney equation helps quantify dissolution rate and guide formulation optimization.

 By applying solubility and dissolution formulas, formulation scientists can understand how particle-size reduction, improved wetting, salt formation, pH adjustment, or excipient selection may improve drug dissolution and absorption.
+By utilizing these formulas, scientists can better comprehend how various factors influence a drug’s solubility.
+This information proves invaluable when strategizing ways to enhance a drug’s solubility, which is essential for improving its therapeutic effectiveness and ensuring its successful delivery to the target site within the body.

-Infographic on enhancing drug solubility for effective delivery
+Enhancing drug solubility for effective pharmaceutical delivery

 Solubility-enhancement approaches can improve delivery performance for poorly soluble drugs.